arshakshan/Fetch-Rewards-Exercise/README.md

 A native Android app written in Kotlin that retrieves and displays data from the Fetch Rewards API.
 The data is displayed in a sorted and filtered list based on the requirements.

-Tested on Pixel 3a API 33
+Tested on Pixel 3a API 33 emulator

 ## Features